alexminichino/friends_toolkit/README.md

 The message could be like this:
 Hi {{fisrt_name}}, how are you?
 And th user (named for example John) will receive message with own first name:
-Hi Hi John, how are you?
+Hi John, how are you?

 Easy, right?